Gauss-Taylor-Euler/ea-shrodinger-bridge/README.md

 }
 ```

-Even with only 5% of the data and a low number of iterations we can already recognize some numbers.
+Even with only 5% of the data and a low number of iterations we can already recognize some digits.